-‘The book Thief,’ a novel written written by Markus Zusak, follows the life of a girl in Nazi Germany.
-Liesel Meminger, the main protagonist, held the first crucial experience when her brother dies on their journey to Molching.
+‘The Book Thief,’ a novel written written by Markus Zusak, follows the life of a girl in Nazi Germany.
+Liesel Meminger, the main protagonist, had the first crucial experience when her brother dies on their journey to Molching.
 This death leaves a hole in Liesel that will need to be filled by something or someone.
 Hans Hubermann, Liesel’s foster father, was drafted into the first world war to fight for Germany.
 The experience leads to the son of the man who saved his life, a jew, staying in their basement.
 After the Fuhrer’s birthday rally Liesel rescues a book from a burnt heap.
-She was spotted by the mayor’s wife and the experience snaps Ilsa Hermann from her depression.
+Liesel was spotted by Ilsa Hermann, the mayor’s wife, and the experience coaxes Ilsa from her depression.
 Frau Hermann forms an attachment to Liesel which ends up saving her life towards the end of the book.

 After the Fuhrer’s birthday rally, Liesel was drawn to the burnt piles of ‘Anti-German’ books.
 Liesel manages to rescue a live book from the ashes.
 “There was no mistaking the watched feeling.”
 Liesel noticed that the mayor’s wife had seen her take the book.
 During Liesel’s washing run she has to collect from the mayor’s house, but she is scared to approach the house, for fear of getting punished.
-When she gathered the courage to knock on the door Frau Hermann motions Liesel inside.
+When she gathered the courage to knock on the door, Frau Hermann motions Liesel inside.
 The mayor’s wife, however, does not lead her to punishment, but to the mayor’s library, “It was one of the most beautiful things Liesel Meminger had ever seen.”
 Liesel couldn’t believe her eyes at the amount of books which the room contained.
-When we first meet Frau Hermann she is a depressed woman, absent from reality, forever mourning the loss of her son.
+When the reader first meets Frau Hermann she is a depressed woman, absent from reality, forever mourning the loss of her son.
 The purpose for the relationship between Frau Hermann and Liesel is to snap the mayor’s wife out of her daze.
 Now that she has someone else to share her books with she becomes empathetic towards Liesel.
 This is shown when bombs are dropped on Himmel street and Liesel is left without family.
 Frau Hermann feels a responsibility to take Liesel in and give her a home.
-This relates to the real world as people can get ‘stuck,’ or trapped, in depressed states such as the one Ilsa Hermann was in.
+This relates to the real world as people can get ‘stuck’ or trapped in a depressed state, such as the one Ilsa Hermann was in.
 These mental illnesses are hard to break from, unless people seek help.
-In this case Liesel is the help Frau Hermann needed.
+In this case, Liesel becomes the help Frau Hermann needed.

 ‘The Book Thief’ written by Markus Zusac is a well thought out book.
-Markus uses the experiences of a few characters, to set up events in the lives of others.
+Zusac uses the experiences of a few characters, to set up events in the lives of others.
 Liesel Meminger’s brother dies at the beginning of the book to lead Death into her life.
 Her brother dying also makes her feel as though she has to take back control of her life.
 She does this by stealing a book, which later becomes her way of learning to read.
 Liesel’s foster father, Hans, was drafted to serve in WWI.
 Hans was saved by his Erik Vandenburg which leads to Max, his son, staying in their basement.
 Liesel steals another book, this time from a Nazi book burning rally.
-Frau Hermann watches her take the book and sees her love for books.
+Frau Hermann sees her take the book and realises they share a love for books.
 This forebears Liesel reading in the mayor’s library and breaking Ilsa’s depression.
-Ilsa forms a friendship with Liesel which ends with Liesel living with her.
+Ilsa forms a friendship with Liesel which ends up saving Liesel’s life.